athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Earth Scamp.md

     desc: "DC 17, attack +9; __3rd __  _[[Spells/One with Stone|One with Stone]]_; __2nd __  _[[Spells/Enlarge|Enlarge (Self Only)]]_"

   - name: "Scree Breath"
-    desc: "`pf2:2` (arcane,earth) The earth scamp breathes rocks in a 15-foot cone that deals 2d6 bludgeoning damage to each creature within the area (DC 17 Reflex check save).\n\nThe earth scamp can't use Scree Breath again for 1d4 rounds."
+    desc: "`pf2:2` (arcane,earth) The earth scamp breathes rocks in a @Template[cone|distance:15] that deals 2d6 bludgeoning damage to each creature within the area (DC 17 Reflex check save).\n\nThe earth scamp can't use Scree Breath again for 1d4 rounds."

 ```